conankun/Algorithm/IOI/2009/Hiring/read.md

 To solve this, sort according to S<sub>i</sub>/Q<sub>i</sub> and let's set maximum cost per unit qualification level among the group members S<sub>i</sub>/Q<sub>i</sub>(let's call it MC)<br><br>

-Using min-heap, add employees to employed list according to qualification level(ascending order) that appeared before i-th element(includes itself) until total cost exceed total Budget W<br><br>
+Iterating from N to 1, remove(using max-heap) all employees from employeed list that appeared before i-th element and add(using min-heap) employees to employed list according to qualification level(ascending order) that appeared before i-th element(includes itself) until total cost exceed total Budget W. (Total cost is MC * sum of Qualification level in the employeed list) If you can employ more people or same people with less cost, replace the existing answer.<br><br>

-if more people can be employed with i-th MC, that will replace exisitng answer.<br>
-But, if still same, it will not replace exisitng answer, because its cost will be more than existing answer.<br>
-And if cost of hiring exisitg set of employees exceeds W when changing i to i+1, that means we can't make any better answer than previously calculated value.(As it's much expensive as i increases and thus can only hire less people)So terminate.<br><br>

 It will take O(NlgN) time finally.